pseigo/bitmind-decisions/docs/unit-test-scenarios.md

 - Change regret value
 - Regret value exception
 - Lists: cons, pros, regrets; verify size

-  - Add
-  - Add 2 **references** to **same** object, observe that both are added, remove one, observe list changes in size, observe that can still lookup to find copy, observe that changes to one are not propogated to copies
+  - Add 2 **references** to **same** object, observe that both are added, remove one, observe list changes in size, observe that can still lookup to find copy, observe that changes to one are not propagated to copies
-  - Add 2 **clones** of an object, observe that both are added, remove one, observe list changes in size, observe that can still lookup to find copy, observe that changes to one are not propogated to copies
+  - Add 2 **clones** of an object, observe that both are added, remove one, observe list changes in size, observe that can still lookup to find copy, observe that changes to one are not propagated to copies
   - Remove, Consequence exists and size changes
   - Remove, Consequence not exists and size does not change
   - Get
   - Get exception

 ## model.Entry

+- Constructor: description, no choices, creationDateTime, status is draft, not complete
+- Get non-existent choice
+- Add and get choice
+- Add, remove, get non existent
+- Complete, check status
+- Set status manually, check each one
+- test completionDate
+  - same as creationDate
+  - different from creationDate
+- Add 2 **references** to **same** object, observe that both are added, remove one, observe that can still lookup to find copy, observe that changes to one are not propagated to copies
+- Add 2 **clones** of an object, observe that both are added, remove one, observe that can still lookup to find copy, observe that changes to one are not propagated to copies

 ## model.Journal